 Sun: Partly sunny growing conditions.
 Great for sunny windowsills.
 When grown under high intensity fluorescent grow lights many of them will blush so that the entire plant is glowing pink or red!

 Temperature: As butterworts grow worldwide, they come from varied climates.
 Temperate Pinguicula need cold winters while they are dormant to thrive.
 The warm temperate species from the U.S. tolerate light frost and brief freezes.
-They do best outdoors in areas with mild Winters.
-Mexican Butterworts do great in terrariums, greenhouses and windowsills
+They do best outdoors in areas with mild winters.
+Mexican Butterworts do well in terrariums, greenhouses and windowsills

 Soil: Temperate species: Use a mix of two parts peat, one part sand, and one part perlite.
 Warm temperate varieties do well in a soil of one part peat to one part sand.
 Mexican and tropical species enjoy a more open mix of equal parts sand, perlite, vermiculite, and peat.
 Some growers add dolomite or gypsum to this, although we have not found it necessary.
 But when it's handy, add an additional part of lava rock or pumice.
 They may also be grown in a Nepenthes mix.